SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsubsection{Results and analysis}

-Tables \ref{tab:Seg_AeroRIT}, \ref{tab:Seg_Qingpu} and \ref{tab:Seg_H2SR} summarize the quantitative performance of the various models on the three hyperspectral semantic segmentation datasets.
-Overall, the proposed SpecAware model demonstrates the best performance among all the compared methods.
-It achieves an OA of 92.49\%, 96.86\%, and 89.72\% and an mIoU score of 77.82\%, 60.39\%, and 67.44\% on the AeroRIT, Qingpu-HSI, and WHU-H$^2$SR datasets, respectively, which represents good transferability to the airborne LULC classification tasks.
+Tables~\ref{tab:Seg_AeroRIT},~\ref{tab:Seg_Qingpu} and~\ref{tab:Seg_H2SR} summarize the quantitative performance of the various models on the three semantic segmentation datasets.
+Overall, the proposed SpecAware model demonstrates the superior performance among all the compared methods.
+It achieves an OA of 92.85\%, 96.68\%, and 89.72\% and an mIoU score of 78.78\%, 59.57\%, and 67.44\% on the AeroRIT, Qingpu-HSI, and WHU-H$^2$SR datasets, respectively, which represents robust generalization capability to the airborne LULC classification tasks.

-Specifically, as shown in Table \ref{tab:Seg_AeroRIT}, on the AeroRIT dataset, the proposed SpecAware model achieves the highest performance among all the compared methods.
-The proposed method obtains scores that are 1.11\% to 3.20\% higher in OA and 2.69\% to 9.06\% in mIoU.
-These results indicate the effective fine-tuned learning capability of SpecAware on the AeroRIT dataset, which has a very high spatial resolution of 0.4 m for HSI data, particularly for tasks requiring spatial localization and interpretation.
+Specifically, as shown in Table~\ref{tab:Seg_AeroRIT}, on the AeroRIT dataset, the proposed SpecAware model achieves the superior performance, which obtains scores that are 0.75\% to 3.56\% higher in OA and 0.94\% to 10.02\% in mIoU, compared with other methods.
+These results indicate the effective fine-tuned learning capability of SpecAware on the AeroRIT dataset, which has a very high spatial resolution of 0.4\,m for HSI data, particularly for tasks requiring spatial localization and interpretation.

-Figure \ref{fig:7} presents a visual comparison of the different methods on the AeroRIT dataset.
-For scene (a), the FreeNet, UNetFormer, and SpectralEarth models misclassify road markings as cars, while HyperSIGMA suffers from omission errors.
-In scene (b), the HyperSIGMA and UM2Former models misclassify the water body as buildings.
-Scene (c) further reveals the confusion between buildings and roads for SpectralEarth, ABCNet, and UM2Former.
-Finally, scene (d) demonstrates a common weakness, where the presence of strong shadows causes most of the methods to mislabel shadowed roads as buildings.
+Figure~\ref{fig:Seg_res1} presents a visual comparison of the different methods on the AeroRIT dataset.
+For scene (a), the FreeNet, UNetFormer, and SpectralEarth models misclassify road markings as cars.
+In scene (b), the HyperSIGMA and UM2Former models misidentify the water body as buildings.
+In scene (c), ABCNet and UM2Former exhibit the confusion between buildings and roads.
+Finally, scene (d) demonstrates a common limitation, where the presence of strong shadows causes most of the methods to mislabel shadowed roads as buildings.

-On the Qingpu-HSI dataset, which features sparse labels and significant class imbalance, the proposed SpecAware model again delivers the best performance.
-Although the SpectralEarth model is close in terms of OA, SpecAware exhibits a better advantage in AA and mIoU, with improvements of 6.24 and 3.19 percentage points.
-This result indicates that SpecAware provides a more balanced and robust interpretation across diverse land-cover types, especially for minority classes.
+We further assessed the model on the Qingpu-HSI dataset, which features sparse labels and significant class imbalance.
+In this evaluation, the proposed SpecAware model achieves the superior performance, with an OA of 96.68\% and an mIoU of 59.57\%.
+These results demonstrate the model's generalization capability, suggesting that it can maintain high performance with relatively limited labeled data